L3SP1NK/Telebash/README.md

 You don't have a bot yet?
 It's super easy:

 1).
-Create one directly on Telegram with @botfather.
+Create one directly in Telegram with @botfather.

 2).
 Add your bot to the group you want to talk to.

 3).
-Get your group ID using: curl -s "https://api.telegram.org/bot<bot key>/getUpdates" (If it doesn't work, you may need to remove then re-add your bot to the group).
+Get your group ID using: curl -s "https://api.telegram.org/bot<bot key>/getUpdates"

 4).
 Create a telegram_token.txt file inside the "config" directory with: TELEGRAM_TOKEN="<your token>".